 Amphitheater at Armstrong Redwoods - Guerneville CA

-The amphitheater was under renovation during a visit in December 2022.
+The most impressive of the CCC works is a large amphitheater, which was under renovation during a visit in December 2022.

 Paulene Goddard, "The Impact of the Works Projects Administration (WPA) in Sonoma County."
 M.A.
 Thesis.
 1976.

 Project originally submitted by Shaina Potts on May 10, 2023.